CBUTLERGH/CBUTLERGH/README.md

 ### Hi, I'm Christina!

 - 🔭 Master Student in Artificial Intelligence sharing my journey in technology
 - ✨ Background is in Marketing, Fitness and Education
-- ⌨️ New to Python
 - 🙌 A rising entrepreneur
 - 🏆 I want gym beginners to feel comfortable in the gym using tech
 - ⚡ Fun fact: I would love to compete at the Olympics or Commonwealth in weightlifting